Health professionals

 For your patients

-The National Allergy Strategy My Health Record Project Working Group is encouraging consumers to add information about serious and life-threatening allergies, if this information is missing in their My Health Record.
+The National Allergy Council encourages people with an allergy (and their carers) to add information about serious and life-threatening allergies, if this information is missing in their My Health Record.
 We have developed the following guides in consultation with ASCIA members on the Working Group and Allergy & Anaphylaxis Australia.
 If your practice or hospital clinical information system does not currently upload patient information into My Health Record, you can support your patients to add the information themselves by providing them with a copy of these guides.

-How to add allergy information into My Health Record: A guide for consumers provides step by step instructions for patients to correctly enter, view and update their allergy information (if they have been confirmed not allergic).
+How to add allergy information into My Health Record: A guide for people with an allergy and their carers provides step-by-step instructions to correctly enter, view and update their allergy information (if they have been confirmed not allergic).
 There is a section for their doctor or specialist to write the substance and reaction type, so they know the correct wording to add.

 My Health Record apps